MichaelNdunwa/My_Odoo_Dev_Notebook/notes/10-odoo-commit-style.md

 ---

-👉🏽 So Odoo’s style is **consistent, structured, and categorized** for easy tracking.
+👉🏽 So Odoo's style is **consistent, structured, and categorized** for easy tracking.
 It makes browsing history or using `git log` much easier, especially across thousands of modules.

 ---

 # 📝 Odoo Commit Message Cheat Sheet
->a **cheat sheet template** you can use to follow Odoo’s commit message style when writing commits for your own modules or when contributing upstream:
+>a **cheat sheet template** you can use to follow Odoo's commit message style when writing commits for your own modules or when contributing upstream:

 ### **Format**